boyter/boyter.org/content/posts/2017-05-08-identify-software-licenses-python-vector-space-search-ngram-keywords.md

 def find_ngrams(input_list, n):
   return zip(*[input_list[i:] for i in range(n)])</pre>

-For the record I am totally aware that NTLK can also do this but since I don&#8217;t currently have that installed lets go pure Python.
+For the record I am totally aware that NTLK can also do this but since I don't currently have that installed lets go pure Python.
 It will be a little slower but considering this should rarely run this calculation I am not too worried about performance yet.
 Of course thats a good idea to live by anyway.
 Only worry about performance when it becomes an issue.

 We can then generate ngrams for each license, then check for its uniqueness in every other one.
 If no matches found then woohoo we have a gram that uniquely matches the license.